Interviews can be so serious and boring. Here's how to weave in a little humor while still coming across as professional.

 Humor is only one part of your professional image.
 You can make it larger or smaller, but don't neglect your other professional attributes.
 Coming across as a perpetual jokester will not serve you.

 Read your audience and follow the interviewing manager's lead.
-You cannot control how well your humor lands with the listener, so pay attention to cues.
+You cannot control how well your humor lands with the listener, so pay attention to cues and body language.
 Pushing it too far can feel awkward and unprofessional — the opposite of your desired effect of helping the conversation flow and lightening the mood.

 If you plan to use humor in an interview, practice first.
-Test it on family and friends, and if they are not laughing, try a different approach.
+Test it on a family member or friend, and if they are not laughing, try a different approach.

 Remember, if you are not funny, don't try to force it.
 There are plenty of other great ways to connect and be impactful.